 3. Make good quality pictures.

 A digital camera and a lighting kit is optimal.
-I bought this lightbox, which is a 1’3″ x 1’3″ (40 cm x 40 cm), and it comes with 3 different backdrops; which is perfect for taking pictures of smaller items.
+I found this lightbox, which is perfect for taking pictures of smaller items.
 People like things that look good, so ensure that they look their best.

 4. Start selling.